k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

 <p>SQL query.
 All fields in a SELECT statement become query output.</p>
 </td>
 <td width="251">
-<p>Fabric Java function where Category = Root and Type = Root Function.
-The root function must have at least one input parameter and yield an array of Objects (Object[]).</p>
+<p>Fabric Java function where Category = Root and Type = Root function.
+The Root function must have at least one input parameter and yield an array of Objects (Object[]).</p>
 </td>
 </tr>
 <tr>